Pitts, a Republican, was the representative for Pennsylvania's 16th congressional district from 1997 to 2016.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pitts is shown as a purple triangle. (analysis methodology)
+Pitts is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Pitts was the primary sponsor of 7 bills that were enacted:

 - H.R.
 639 (114th): Improving Regulatory Transparency for New Medical Therapies Act